aaaaryaaa/Event-Reminder-MERN/README.md

-# MERN Stack Project by Aarya, Nikhilesh, Dharuni
+# MERN Stack Project

+Designed and implemented an efficient Event Reminder tool to store reminders via Mongo DB and set up reminder by tracking target dates.